getsentry/sentry-dotnet/samples/Sentry.Samples.Log4Net/README.md

 `Program.cs` doesn't have any reference to Sentry.
 In fact, it doesn't even include a `using Sentry;` directive.
 The integration is simply done by adding the [Sentry.Log4Net](https://www.nuget.org/packages/Sentry.Log4Net) package to you project and configuring the appender via xml.

-It's possible to use the SDK throughout you app to as the documentation describes.
+It's also possible to use the SDK directly on your app as the documentation describes.
 If you for example call `SentrySdk.AddBreadcrumb("crumb")`, all log4net events will include that breadcrumb.

 **Please refer to the [documentation for details](https://getsentry.github.io/sentry-dotnet/).**

 ## Running this sample

+> First modify the `app.config` and add **your own DSN**.
+You can get one at   [sentry.io](sentry.io).
+This will make sure you can see the result of running this app by looking at what this creates in Sentry.

+Now you're ready to run the code.

 You can run this sample with Visual Studio, or via the command line.